hxuu/blog/content/ctf/dice25/cookie-recipes-v3.md

 app.listen(3000)
 ```

-Sure — here's a continuation that briefly explains the code and hints at the interesting `req.query.number` part, keeping your analytical tone and structure:

----

 The backend is a small Express.js app with no authentication or database — just an in-memory `Map` to store cookie counts per user.
 Each visitor gets a `user` cookie set via middleware if it doesn’t already exist, and this ID is used as the key to track how many cookies they’ve baked.